fat-dragon/web/content/post/motivation.md

 Fast-forward five or so years and a suitably powerful IBM PC capable of running Unix would be on the market, but by then the die had been cast.
-For better of for worse, Christensen and Suess did not just build the _first_ recognizable BBS, they also created the archetype for all BBSes to follow.
+For better or for worse, Christensen and Suess did not just build the _first_ recognizable BBS, they also created the archetype for all BBSes to follow.
 Thus, the initial years were marked by similarly primitive systems, which carried forward the same basic